ericwa/ericw-tools/docs/light.rst

    spaced about 128 units (though possibly closer due to bsp splitting) apart and positioned 2 units above the surfaces.

+   To restrict this surface light config to a subset of brushes with the "texturename" texture applied, see the :light-key:`_surflight_group` key.

 .. light-key:: "_surface_offset" "n"

    Controls the offset lights are placed above surfaces for :light-key:`_surface`.